red-hat-storage/rhcephcompose/README.rst

 * ``rhcephcompose`` interacts with a `Chacra
   <https://pypi.python.org/pypi/merfi>`_ instance.
 It queries Chacra's
   API for build information and downloads build artifacts stored in Chacra.
-  (This is a bit similar to the way Pungi and Distill interact with Koji.)
+  (This is a bit similar to the way Pungi interacts with Koji.)

 * After creating a compose, you may wish to GPG-sign it with `Merfi
   <https://pypi.python.org/pypi/merfi>`_.